“What does the Lord require of you but to do justice, and to love kindness, and to walk humbly with your God?”–Micah 6:8

 For the complete statement of Mount Olivet’s commitments see here.

 One of our long-time ministry partners, Urban Ventures has worked for more than twenty-five years to prepare and send every youth in our local neighborhoods to college or postsecondary education.
 More recently, they have been taking an active role in helping to rebuild and support Minneapolis communities.
 Mount Olivet is committed to two endeavors with our partners at Urban Ventures:

 - Supporting the Urban Ventures Crisis Response Fund to support families and help small business owners get back in business and revitalize the local economy through loans and relief.
 Mount Olivet has committed to donating from our summer offerings to this effort.
 If you would like to make an additional donation, you can do so here.

 - Forming a project team made up of volunteers and staff to rebuild and re-open businesses and support the ongoing needs of local families.
-If you would like to participate on an action team, please contact Laurie Hancer, Coordinator of Service and Volunteers.
+If you would like to participate on an action team, please fill out this survey.